HetRL: Efficient Reinforcement Learning for LLMs in Heterogeneous Environments

 Abstract

-As large language models (LLMs) scale and new GPUs are released even more frequent, there is an increasing demand for LLM post-training in heterogeneous environments to fully leverage underutilized mid-range or previous-generation GPUs across regions and alleviate the shortage of homogeneous high-end GPUs in a single region.
-However, achieving high-performance reinforcement learning (RL) training for LLMs on such computing resources remains challenging because the workflow involves multiple models and tasks with complex computation and data dependencies.
-In this paper, we present HetRL, a distributed system for efficient RL training in infrastructures with heterogeneous GPUs and network.
-HetRL formulates RL training scheduling in heterogeneous environments as a constrained joint optimization problem and introduces a novel scheduling algorithm that (1) decomposes the complex search space with a multi-level search framework; and (2) allocates the search budget via successive halving.
-Our extensive evaluation consuming 20,000 GPU-hours shows that HetRL delivers up to 9.17× and 3.17× on average the throughput of state-of-the-art systems under various workloads and settings.
+As large language models (LLMs) continue to scale and new GPUs are released even more frequently, there is an increasing demand for LLM post-training in heterogeneous environments to fully leverage underutilized mid-range or previous-generation GPUs and alleviate the shortage of homogeneous high-end GPUs within a single availability zone.
+However, achieving high-performance reinforcement learning (RL) training for LLMs on such computing resources remains challenging, as the workflow involves multiple models and tasks with complex computational and data dependencies.
+In this paper, we present HetRL, a distributed system for efficient RL training in infrastructures with heterogeneous GPUs and networks.
+HetRL formulates RL training scheduling in heterogeneous environments as a constrained joint optimization problem and provides two complementary approaches for addressing this problem: (1) a hybrid scheduling algorithm that efficiently identifies near-optimal solutions, and (2) an integer linear programming (ILP)-based scheduling algorithm that obtains optimal solutions, enabling flexible trade-offs between solution optimality and efficiency.
+Our extensive evaluation, consuming 20,000 GPU-hours, shows that HetRL achieves up to 9.17$\times$ the throughput of state-of-the-art systems, and 3.17$\times$ on average, across a wide range of workloads and settings.